KomalSaini16/Login_Registration_page/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+##Technology Used
+ 1.Java
+ 2.HTML
+ 3.CSS
+ 4.JavaScrpit
+ Using servlets and jsp for creating this project.

 ##  Prerequisites
 1. EclipseIDE Installation